darkshadowwarrior/ReservationsAPI/README.md

 The Api has also been manually tested using swagger to ensure the API is running as expected.

 Total time take on this project over the course of a day was around 6 hours

-After a second glance today 19/05/2023 I notice a missing requirement and some other issues.
-They have been rectified in the pricing branch but not merged into main/master as yet